unoplatform/hd-docs/hot-design-getstarted-counter-tutorial.md

   <img src="Assets/enter-hot-design-mode.png" alt="Hot Design flame button to enter design mode" />
 </p>

-## Change the Layout
+## Design the UI

-We are all set to start adding controls to create our Counter app.
-Follow the steps below:

-> [!NOTE]
-> When making changes via **Hot Design**, the XAML will automatically update to reflect your edits.
-Similarly, any changes made directly to the XAML will be reflected in the design.
+When making changes via **Hot Design**, the XAML will automatically update to reflect your edits.
+Similarly, any changes made directly to the XAML will be reflected in Hot Design.

 ### Remove Existing Elements